We develop innovative IoT technology and system solutions to better manage the impact of human activities on freshwater and marine mammals.

 Unsustainable fishing practices can lead to insufficient food and weakenen fresh water and marine mammals, as well as to net entanglements often resulting in death.

-The discharge of insufficiently treated municipal, industrial, or agricultural wastewater can pollute river systems and downstreams waterways like oceans.
+The discharge of insufficiently treated municipal, industrial, or agricultural wastewater can pollute river systems and downstreams water bodies like oceans.

 We organize design challenges and we develop ecological impact management programs.
 Contact us for more information!